The Grammys Snubbed Jamaican Artists, But Reggae Doesn’t Need Awards To Validate The Genre

 Until recently, major streaming platforms were inaccessible for music fans in the Caribbean.
 Much of the geographic-specific data for Caribbean artists reflected its audiences in cities known for the large presence of its diaspora, so streaming numbers and data were always skewed.
 Even when music arrived on certain platforms, it was not being categorized under the right genre.
 A variety of music from the Caribbean, including soca, chutney, dennery, jab jab, bashment soca, parang, zouk, compa and others, were either being described as reggae, “Caribbean” or world music, failing to acknowledge the distinction between each genre.

-In the wake of SOJA’s win, many fans on social media began to offer solutions of what could be done to better honor and acknowledge music produced from the Caribbean and empower the artists who champion it..
+In the wake of SOJA’s win, many fans on social media began to offer solutions of what could be done to better honor and acknowledge music produced from the Caribbean and empower the artists who champion it.
 Calls to institute regional award shows, support existing ones, or revive ones from the past were made.
-People also made calls to government bodies to provide more material avenues to support the artists from their region, and hopefully fans feel more incensed to support their favorite artists through streaming, purchasing units and merch, and being there for live shows, but perhaps the Grammy’s reggae category is finally having its reckoning.
+People also made calls to government bodies to provide more material avenues to support the artists from their region, and hopefully fans feel more incensed to support their favorite artists through streaming, purchasing units and merch, and being present for live shows, but perhaps the Grammy’s reggae category is finally having its reckoning.

 Many Black artists from other genres have expressed their gripes with the limitations of the awards: Tyler the Creator has spoken about the binary of rap or R&B that Black artists are limited to.
 That same year The Weeknd called the Grammys corrupt and countless women artists have expressed how the institution has not done well to acknowledge their contributions in music.
 Across many genres, the importance of the Grammy’s are waning.
 For Caribbean people and lovers of the music produced by the region, it is an indicator of what they assume the value of their work to be.
 What does it say when Jamaican artists are not able to receive an award for creating Jamaican music?
 It says all the silent parts out loud.